Get creative during Engineers Week 2021

-Learn the beginnings of computer science in this one-day Intro to Scratch workshop and create a Science Mini Game!
+Learn the beginnings of computer coding in this two-session Intro to Scratch workshop and engineer a Mini Game!

-*blended online workshop with two live Zoom sessions*
+*blended online workshop with instructional videos and two live Zoom sessions*

 Get an introduction into the free online drag-and-drop programming platform Scratch and learn how to bring your ideas to life with code, using concepts like wait until, if-then/else and forever.